Sheceido/NYGH.IDS7/src/content/docs/en/matrix-window.md

 ![Layout Protocol](/basics/matrix-layout-protocol.png)

-- Preset layouts are presented here
+- An overview of all layouts within the current presentation
+- Layouts are the different reading pages in the display protocol
 - Choosing different layouts will modify the [Layout View](#layout-view)

 ### Patient History